Manassas Regional Airport: Facilities

 The airport covers 888 acre at an elevation of 192 feet (59 m).
 It has two asphalt runways: 16L/34R is 6,200 x 100 feet (1,737 x 30 m) and 16R/34L is 3,715 x 75 feet (1,132 x 29 m).

-In the year ending December 2011 the airport had 85,000 aircraft operations, average 236 per day: 98% general aviation, 1% air taxi and 1% military.
-401 aircraft were then based at this airport: 78% single-engine, 10% multi-engine, 7% jet and 5% helicopter.
+In the year ending December 31, 2021 the airport had 87,900 aircraft operations, average 241 per day: 98% general aviation, 1% air taxi and 1% military.
+374 aircraft were then based at this airport: 287 single-engine aircraft, 46 multi-engine aircraft, 24 jets, and 17 helicopters.

-Manassas houses 26 businesses operating onsite ranging from maintenance, flight schools, aircraft charter, and avionics.
-APP Jet Center and Chantilly Air are the airport's two fixed base operators with Chantilly Air opening in March, 2021.
-Dulles Aviation had previously ran the 1st FBO at the airport from the 1980s until closing its doors in May 2019 and was responsible for a lot of the airport's growth.
+Manassas houses 26 businesses operating onsite ranging from airframe, powerplant, and avionics maintenance, as well as flight schools and aircraft charter.
+APP Jet Center and Chantilly Air are the airport's two fixed base operators (FBOs) with Chantilly Air opening in March, 2021.
+Dulles Aviation had previously run the first FBO at the airport from the 1980s until closing its doors in May 2019, and was responsible for a lot of the airport's growth.

+One operator at the airport is Quest Diagnostics, who operate PC-12s and TBM 700s at the airfield.
+Quest Diagnostics specialize in transporting medical samples and tests across the US.
+They grew massively during the COVID-19 pandemic as the need for rapid transportation of COVID tests and specimens grew exponentially.